Bally's Atlantic City: Gaming

-The casino at Bally's has over 83,000 sqft of gaming space with approximately 1300 slot machines.
-Table games include Blackjack, Baccarat, Craps, Roulette, Spanish 21, Let it Ride, and Pai Gow Tiles.
-Specialty games and poker variations known as "Carnival Games" include Mississippi Stud, 3-Card Poker, 4-Card Poker, Heads Up Hold’em, High Card Flush, and Pai Gow Poker.
+The casino at Bally's has over 83,000 sqft of gaming space with approximately 1100 slot machines.
+Table games include Blackjack, Baccarat, Craps, Roulette, and Pai Gow Poker.
+Specialty games and poker variations known as "Carnival Games" include Let it Ride, Mississippi Stud, 3-Card Poker, 4-Card Poker, Ultimate Texan Hold’em, and High Card Flush.
 Recent developments include games which combine the features of live table games with those of slot machines: The multi-player Roulette automatically spins the ball, but the bet and payout function is mostly handle by computerized video terminals for each player.
-A similar multi-player machine throws a pair of large caps dice.
-Bally's also has a FanDuel sportsbook which offers sports betting.
-As provided by local and state law, there scattered areas where smoking is permitted, totaling 25% of the official gaming space.
+A similar multi-player machine throws a pair of large craps dice.
+Bally's also has Bally Bet sportsbook which offers sports betting.
+As provided by local and state law, there are scattered areas where smoking is permitted, totaling 25% of the official gaming space.
 (Aside from this exception, smoking is banned by law throughout the rest of the casino and hotel).
 Under New Jersey law, persons under 21 years of age are not permitted to gamble.
 They may only pass through the main aisles of the casino when accompanied by someone over 21 years old to cross between hotel areas and exits, and may not stop or slow down to observe the games.

 Up until February 2021, Bally's Atlantic City participated along with other Caesars Entertainment properties in the "Caesars Rewards" loyalty program for their players, guests, and other customers.
 Rewards were based on casino play, food/beverage/retail/hotel room/entertainment purchases, and other factors.
 There were four tiers of membership, increasing in status: Gold, Platinum, Diamond, and Seven Star.

-After the sale of Bally's to Bally's Corporation, formerly Twin River Worldwide Holdings, Bally's has since transitioned to its own loyalty program — Bally's Players Club.
+After the sale of Bally's to Bally's Corporation, formerly Twin River Worldwide Holdings, Bally's has since transitioned to its own loyalty program — Bally Rewards.